 All you have to do is focus on paid and free ways to market your online business.

-If you have expertise or a passion or interest for a subject, you're ready to start making money with a blog.
+If you have the expertise or a passion or interest for a subject, you're ready to start making money with a blog.
 With a service like Blogger (www.blogger.com), you can start up your blog totally free.
-You can also create your own site and secure your own hosting for a low price, which is generally the route I recommend.
+You can also create your own site and secure your own hosting for a low price, which is generally the route I recommend, as many free blogging sites have restrictions on what you can say or do, including making money or advertising.

 What sort of content should you provide?
 Anything that is engaging to your prospect.
 How-to topics, top-10 lists, commentary on trends in your niche, tips and tricks articles—basically, you need to provide useful content.
 There's no shortage of ideas for your blog.

-You make money in a variety of ways.
+You make money in a variety of ways with an online business blog.

-- Google AdSense.
 These pay-per-click ads appear on your blog.
-Every time somebody clicks on an ad (which is supposed to be about a subject related to your niche), you make a few cents.
+Every time somebody clicks on an ad (which is supposed to be about a subject related to your niche), you make a few cents or more.
 Small amounts each time, but it adds up.
 This is extremely hands-off.
 You just need to get a code from Google, place it on your website - and the ads will automatically appear on your blog.
-Google will only show ads that are relevant to your blog so it's a good experience for your visitors and maximizes the amount of clicks you get, meaning more income.
+Google will only show ads that are relevant to your blog so it's a good experience for your visitors and maximizes the number of clicks you get, meaning more income.

-- Blog ad networks.
-You can also work with ad networks, like Blogads, and run banner ads on your blog.
+You can also work with ad networks other than Google, like Blogads, and run banner ads on your blog.
 Same as Google Adsense ads, you place the code once on your website and when your visitors click on the ads then you get paid.
+In addition to banner ads, you can also run video ads on your site.

-- Affiliate marketing.
 You know this one already.
-You include links to products you are promoting as an affiliate, and every time somebody buys the product, you get a commission.
-With a blog you can integrate advertising with content to make it even more likely you’ll get the sale.
-For example, you could do a product review — which is useful content — and then include a link to buy the product under an affiliate link.
+You include links to products you are promoting as an affiliate and every time somebody buys the product, you get a commission.
+With a blog, you can integrate advertising with content to make it even more likely you’ll get the sale.
+For example, you could do a product review—which is useful content—and then include a link to buy the product under an affiliate link.

-- Be genuine.
 Yes, your blog is supposed to make money.
 But you can’t make marketing pitches all the time.
 Focus on useful content so that your readers come to know, like, and trust you.
 Then they will naturally click on your advertising or buy the products you recommend.
-In this era of the internet and social media people are looking for authenticity.
+In this era of the internet and social media, people are looking for authenticity.

 Do all of this, and you’ll attract the notice of search engines like Google, which are always looking to put sites with useful, relevant content on top of the search results.
 This is what content marketing is all about.